 Some of the movie theaters in Korea are quite large.
 The CGV Theater in Gangnam goes up to the 10th floor!

 If you want to have a Korean movie experience in your area, try looking for a local theater that plays Korean movies.
 This type of theater will usually be available in bigger cities with large Korean populations, such as the CGV Theater in Los Angeles.
+Most of the movies that are played at these theaters will have subtitles, but some won’t, so make sure you check ahead of time so you know what to expect.

 If you’re not near one of those cities, try downloading Korean movies and watching them at home.
 You can also download a movie in English and get the Korean subtitles from a site to get the Korean theater feel.
+You’ll also get to enjoy the movie in the comfort of your own home — it doesn’t get much cozier than that!

 Also known as “노래방” (“singing room”), karaoke is a popular date activity to do anywhere in Korea.